arthurp1/Sink/docs/faqs.md

 ## 3. Why can't I see the analytics data?

-Analytics data requires access to Cloudflare’s settings:
+Analytics data requires access to Cloudflare's settings:

 1. Verify `NUXT_CF_ACCOUNT_ID` and `NUXT_CF_API_TOKEN` are configured correctly (ensure the Account ID matches the deployment zone ID).
 2. Check that the Worker analytics engine is enabled.